jemmrich/game-studio-x/games/asteroids/src/game/features/ship-plugin/readme.md

 ## Known Limitations

 - Ship rendering uses simple line strips; no filled shapes or sprites
-- Collision detection is not yet implemented (CollisionHandlingSystem listens for events)
+- Collision detection is not yet fully implemented (CollisionHandlingSystem listens for events)
-- Missile spawning emits events but doesn't create visible missiles
+- Missile spawning system is separate from ship plugin and must be installed independently
-- Screen wrapping bounds are calculated from camera FOV at init time
+- Screen wrapping bounds aregated behind the `boundingBoxEnabled` property on ShipComponent
 - Bounding box rendering is debug-only and should be gated behind a debug flag
+- Three.js rendering must be set up separately in your scene (not included in installShipPlugin)

 ## Future Improvements